skepticli/tutorial-screencast-to-gif/README.md

 This is a quickie walkthrough on how to take a `.mov` file (e.g. Apple QuickTime format) and turn it into an animated GIF.

-Here's the big picture of what we'll learn to do:
+Here's the big picture of what we'll do:

 1. Make a `.mov` file
 2. Slice it up into many image files, one for each animation frame.